-Uniqlo is one of the leading high-quality affordable fashion brands around the world.
+Uniqlo is one of the leading high-quality, affordable fashion brands worldwide.

-Entering the market in the United Kingdom, America, Korea, China, and many more, it has quickly expanded, due to lower prices while still maintaining the premium quality.
+Entering the market in the United Kingdom, America, Korea, China, and many more, it has quickly expanded due to lower prices while maintaining premium quality.

 GU is a Japanese discount wear manufacturer, designer, and retailer, with 280 stores across Japan.

-It is completely owned by the company “Fast Retailing Co., Ltd.” that also owns UNIQLO.
-Compared to UNIQLO, GU offers more trendy clothes, that are even more affordable.
+It is completely owned by the company “Fast Retailing Co., Ltd.” which also owns UNIQLO.
+Compared to UNIQLO, GU offers more trendy clothes that are even more affordable.